Tuesday, August 16, 2022

 The tuner gives one the option of automatic (triggered by SWR threshold) or semi-automatic, triggered by pushing the tune button.
 Handling high power and tuning based on SWR trigger seems to be a bit crazy, so there will be no automatic tuning in the sense of LDG.
 The automatic tuning will mean that once triggered by pushing the tune button the rest will be automatic.

 The LDG has memory and full cycle tuning, assuming that my algorithms works, no such a thing will be necessary.
+Also, I have noticed that my antennas behave differently during the day and night and on sunny and rainy days.
+An antenna tune memory will not be helpful under these conditions.
 Just one button tune.

 • No timing variation in buttons (e.g. less than 2.5 seconds, 2.5 seconds, etc.)